Chronal/simple-c-allocator/README.md

 # Simple Allocator
 A simple memory allocator (malloc/realloc/free) written as an exercise.
-Could be improved by adding a function to defragment the memory and to make it thread safe.
+Could be improved making it thread safe.
+May contains bugs.

-NOT CURRENTLY WORKING!